 JEFF: It is cool.
-I remember my first month that I had my blog I was so excited when I cracked 25 visits for the day and how crazy that was.
-Then you get to 100 visits per day and it’s like you’re on top of the world.
+I remember the first month that I had my blog.
+I was so excited when I cracked 25 visits for the day and how crazy that was.
+Then you get to 100 visits per day, and it’s like you’re on top of the world.

 What’s the Next Step?